-"It's nice to see this broad range of political support," Flint told the Champion after the meeting.

-MPP Ted McMeekin (Ancaster-Dundas-Flamborough-Westdale), while unable to attend the recent meeting, was lauded by Flint for providing "tremendous support" to the group by providing its steering committee members with access to provincial government officials who will eventually be involved in the application process.
+"It's nice to see this broad range of political support," Flint told the Review.
+MPP Ted McMeekin (Ancaster-Dundas-Flamborough-Aldershot), while unable to attend the recent meeting, was lauded by Flint for providing "tremendous support" to the group by helping its steering committee members get access to provincial government officials who will eventually be involved in the application process.

 Flint speculated that Hamilton, as the host community, will oppose the application for an Official Plan amendment and rezoning from St. Mary's Cement.
 "I'm feeling bullish," he told the crowd.
 "We'll be going arm and arm with the city in opposing this."